-So once you've found your go-to, what's next?
-We outlined the best skin care uses and benefits here so you'll know exactly what to do:
+So once you've found your go-to (10 high-quality options here), what's next?
+We outlined the best skin care uses and benefits here so you'll know exactly what to do.

 Removing stubborn makeup—you know, the common culprits like mascara and waterproof products—is a pain.
 Often, people will reach for wipes or cotton rounds doused in makeup removers.
 You can skip all that and just go straight for this kitchen staple.
 When used as a natural makeup remover, olive oil can help dissolve the oil in your makeup products (oil attracts oil and water attracts water, remember).

 To use oil as a makeup remover, we recommend massaging the oil of your choice in circular motions, then rinsing with warm water.
 Feel free to stick to that as your cleansing step in your skin care routine (especially if your skin is parched dry) or proceed with a water-based cleanser for a double-cleanse.
 Speaking of double-cleansing.

 Use it as an oil cleanser or double-cleanse.

 Skin care enthusiasts swear by oil and double-cleansing methods—for clear, supple, soft skin—that won't strip away your barrier.

 First up, why you should be washing your face with oils.
 "Oil cleansing can be a total game-changer for just about any skin type and condition," explains aesthetician Britta Plug.
 "Although it may seem counterintuitive to wash your face with oil, it's actually brilliant."

 Here's how it works: "An oil cleanser dissolves excess oils on your skin—without any of the surfactants, harsh ingredients, or necessary preservatives in foaming cleansers.
 This means that your face gets a super-deep clean, without any 'stripping,' or disruption of the skin's natural microbiome," Plug said.

 As for double cleansing, it is simply the process of washing your face first with an oil cleanser, then a water-based cleanser.